yeoman/yeoman.io/app/migrate.md

 title: Migrate Yeoman
 ---

-Hi there time traveler
+Hi there, time traveler.

-The package named `yeoman` have been deprecated multiple years ago, it is now called `yo`.
+The package named `yeoman` was deprecated several years ago.
+It is now called `yo`.
 To install, run:

 ```sh
 npm -g install yo